High-speed rail in Europe: Denmark

-Some of the rolling stock running on the Danish rail network are capable of reaching 200 km/h, the SJ 2000 and the IC4 (the IC4 is only allowed up to 180 km/h or 112 mph in regular operation).
+Some of the rolling stock running on the Danish rail network is capable of reaching 200 km/h, the SJ 2000 and the IC4 (the IC4 is only allowed up to 180 km/h or 112 mph in regular operation).

-Denmark's unique signalling system, which contains numerous obsolete components, is being replaced with a new one, the ERTMS 2, to be finished in 2030.
+Denmark's signalling system, which contains numerous obsolete components, is being replaced with ERTMS 2, to be finished in 2034.
 This is a requirement for speeds higher than 180 km/h.